ValeP314/il_torrione/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the relevant social media sites for Il Torrione.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)

-- __Gallery__
+- __Thing to do__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
+  - The "Things to do" will provide the user with a list of possible tours that the host is able to arrange for the guests upon request.
   - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

-- __The Sign Up Page__
+- __The Contact Us Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
+  - This page will allow the user to get contact Il Torrione with any questions they might have.
+The user will be able specify if they would like to check availabilities, enquire about possible tours, or ask any other question.
 The user will be asked to submit their full name and email address.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)